Scroll to content

 Forest School

-Wednesday all children need wellies and a waterproof coat.
+All children need wellies and a waterproof coat for forest school.

 How can you support your children at home?

 Reading – You should read with your child at least 5 times a week at home.
-We will check reading diaries on a Monday.
+We will check Reading Cloud each week and your child should be adding a blog or review about the book they are reading at home.

 Spellings – Sent out on a Friday and tested on the Friday after.
 These can be completed on Spelling Shed